Mckooi/mongodb/README.md

 #STEP 1 - Installation

 Having run thru a few installation cycles in Windows and Debian.
-For Windows, it ios pretty straight forward, everything starts from msi installation.
+For Windows, it is pretty straight forward, everything starts from msi installation.
 But it is a little bit tricky for Ubuntu and Debian and I personally suggest you to follow the updated guidelines stated in MongoDB official website: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-debian/

 It is the most reliable source thus far.